 7. Some vitamins and minerals work together and need to balance each other

 A raw diet still requires supplementing.
 However, be careful not to overdo it as supplements usually come in blends, and overlaps may occur.
 Read the ingredient list properly.
-Mama feeds me calcium from grounded eggshells, a multi-nutrient formula, multi-strain probiotics and an omega 3 fish oil supplement.
+Mama currently feeds me calcium, multi-strain probiotics, and an omega 3 fish oil supplement.

 9. Trust your common sense